 Amelia Dyer may have started her career as respectfully as a “baby farmer” could, but her care soon transformed into terror for the poor infants she took under her wing.
-Years passed before the so-called caregiver was finally exposed as the Ogress of Reading—at which point she had claimed numerous young lives.
+Years passed before the so-called caregiver was finally exposed as the Ogress of Reading—by which point she had claimed a shockingly high number of young lives.

 In a rather well known example, Jane Austen’s family was accustomed to sending their children to a “wet nurse” in a nearby village for the beginning months of an infant’s life.
-Jane spent more time than usual with her parents in the beginning but was in the care of a nurse for the first two years of her life.
-These wet nurses were reputable, a part of the family in many ways, and her mother and father visited regularly.
+Jane spent a fair amount of time with her parents in the beginning, but was in the care of a nurse for the first two years of her life.
+These wet nurses were reputable, even a part of the family in many ways, and her mother and father visited regularly.

 Later, James Edward Austen, Jane’s nephew, would write disapprovingly of this practice though he recognized the value in the out care system.
 Many babies who were provided for by a credible wet nurse would survive infancy in a time when this was not typical.

-Cue Amelia Dyer, one of the most infamous baby farmers of Victorian England.
+Enter Amelia Dyer, one of the most infamous baby farmers of Victorian England.
 Amelia Hobley was born in a small village near Bristol in 1838.
 She was the daughter of a successful shoemaker and was privileged enough to learn to read and write at a time when the majority of women were illiterate.
+Despite her relative privilege, young Amelia had a difficult childhood due to her mother's mental illness.
+From a very young age, Amelia was obliged to watch her mother’s violent fits and care for her.
+In 1848, despite Amelia’s best efforts, her mother died.
+After her mother’s death, Amelia moved in with an aunt for a while.
+She eventually found an apprenticeship with a corset maker.
+In 1859, her father passed away and she became estranged to a few of her siblings.
 Later, she was trained as a nurse and soon began her adult life as a nurse and midwife.

 At age 34, she married William Dyer, a brewers laborer from Bristol.
 William was her second husband—her first, much older husband had passed away in 1869.
 The Dyers had two children together, Mary Ann, who was better known as Polly, and William Samuel.
 Though she eventually left her husband and not much is known about her son, Polly became something of Dyer’s assistant.